awsdocs/amazon-ses-developer-guide/doc-source/notification-contents.md

 ## Bounce Object<a name="bounce-object"></a>

-The JSON object that contains information about bounces will always have the following fields\.
+The JSON object that contains information about bounces contains the following fields\.

 | Field Name | Description |